romcal/romcal/docs/general-usage.md

 ### `locale`

-Defaults to `en` (English) if not set. romcal celebration names can be localized to different languages.
+Defaults to `en` (English) if not set. romcal liturgical day names can be localized to different languages.
-If a given locale does not have the localized name for a celebration in that language, romcal will fall back to use the celebration name in the base language (if a region was specified in the locale), and finally in English.
+If a given locale does not have the localized name for a liturgical day in that language, romcal will fall back to use the liturgical day name in the base language (if a region was specified in the locale), and finally in English.
 More details on locales management in the :books: [localization page](./localization.md).

 ### `epiphanyOnSunday`